MaxAlyokhin/binary-synth/README.md

     -   tempered - distribution by 12-step equal-tempered scale.
 Numbers denote the note number from C-1 to H7.

 -   Transition type - transition between frequencies

     -   immediate - instantaneous, rough transition
     -   linear - linearly to the next frequency
     -   exponential - exponentially to the next frequency

+-   Random time gap - adds a random amount of time to the next tone within the Reading speed parameter.
+Makes the sound less "robotic", as the distance to each tone is slightly different and it adds more "liveliness" to the game

+-   Commands range - allows to play not the whole file, but a certain part of it.